josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 Note that inside your `style` element, you always reference classes by putting a `.` in front of their names.
 You always reference ids by putting a `#` in front of their names.

 Try giving your form, which now has the id attribute of cat-photo-form, a green background.

+# Let's take a break from the cat photo app for a little while
+    -work on styling html